garyd203/otel-notes/README.md

 # Notes on implementing open-telemetry instrumentation in Python

 ## What is open-telemetry
 open-telemetry is a open-source framnework for instrumenting software applications and systems.
-It's build on the earlier open-tracing and open-census projects.
+It's built on the earlier open-tracing and open-census projects.

+The name is a bit awkward (although at least you know what it does, unlike open-census), and so it's often abbreviated to "otel" in natural language or "OT" in variable names

+open-telemetry is a CNCF project, like kubernetes, so you can expect lots of hype and complex YAML files ;-)

 # Unstructured Notes